We got an email that said (spelling as received):

 I love you so much.
 I love you so much that I want to spend all my time with you.
 I never want to talk to your mother.
 I never want to see your family or friends.
 I want you to banish them when they come around, I just want to spend my whole life with you and love you.

-That's how I understand the Evangelical take on a relationship to Jesus.
+That's how we understand the Evangelical take on a relationship to Jesus.

 Scenario 2: On the other hand, he could say: